erkannt/lgbtq-roma-sinti-action-group/content/home.md

 ## About us

-The National Action Group for LGBTI+ Traveller & Roma Rights is a colletive that aims to increase the promotion, protection, inclusion and celebration of LGBTI+ Traveller and Roma individuals and their families - within their communities and LGBT+ and Traveller & Roma organisations and services.
+The National Action Group for LGBTI+ Traveller & Roma Rights is a collective that aims to increase the promotion, protection, inclusion and celebration of LGBTI+ Traveller and Roma individuals and their families - within their communities and within Traveller & Roma and LGBTI+ organisations and services.

 [Learn more](/about)